Parks & Conservation Areas

-This 351-acre area offers good squirrel, turkey and deer hunting in season, and its hardwood forest will be graced with dogwood, gum bumelia, and serviceberry blossoms and returning songbirds.
+Granny’s Acres Conservation Area is a 351-acre area that offers good squirrel, turkey and deer hunting in season.
+The hardwood forest is graced with dogwood, gum bumelia, and serviceberry blossoms, as well as returning songbirds.

 In 2008, the Department acquired an additional 31-acre tract, and it added a small, three-car parking lot in 2009.
 Thanks to these improvements, visitors can now park in the area and hike in for hunting and nature viewing.

 Spring turkey hunting is always challenging and can be very rewarding at Grannys Acres–if you’re willing to hike.
 A network of mapped and signed trails allows the visitor to range widely over the area.
-The trails are not for the faint of heart, however.
+However, the trails are not for the faint of heart.
 Granny’s Acres is a very rocky area with steep hills with some long climbs along glades and through old-growth woodlands.

 Birders will appreciate seeing and hearing such species as summer tanager, blue-gray gnatcatcher, field sparrow, eastern towhee, red-eyed vireo, white-eyed vireo, eastern bluebird, yellow-bellied cuckoo, yellow-breasted chat, red-shouldered hawk and broad-winged hawk.
-Other fun-to-watch wildlife includes scorpions, box turtles, five-lined skinks, and fence lizards.
+Additionally, other fun-to-watch wildlife includes scorpions, box turtles, five-lined skinks, and fence lizards.

 Come back later in the spring and summer to see a lead plant, goat’s rue, blazing star, purple coneflower, Missouri coneflower, rose verbena, asters and purple milkweed.